-In a Ubuntu-powered VPS, there was requirement to run a PHP script on every 15 minute.
-So, I fire up Google, search in Ubuntu-related resources and setup it a cron job that run on every 15 minutes.
-This article is a ready-reference for me and, of course, for the rest of the world who runs into similar scenario.
+In a Ubuntu-powered VPS, there was the requirement to run a PHP script every 15 minutes.
+So, I fire up Google, search in Ubuntu-related resources, and set up it a cron job that runs every 15 minutes.
+This article is a ready reference for me and, of course, for the rest of the world who run into a similar scenario.

-I used Crontab and below is the command that I issue to start new cron job:
+I used Crontab and below is the command that I issue to start a new cron job:

 crontab -u www-data -e